DoctorFuchs/kiosk/README.md

 - DoctorFuchs

 ## Information's
 This app is an assignment.
-The frontend is designed in german language (because it is an assignment from germany).
+The frontend is designed in German language (because it is an assignment from Germany).
-All comments, readme's or tips are in english.
+All comments, readme's or tips are in English.
-Therefor we are no english native speaker so feel free to submit your language improvments.
+Therefor we are no English native speaker so feel free to submit your language improvements.

 If you have a question, open an issue in this repository.